MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

   echo $myVariable
   ```

-  PowerShell output for the correct examples are as follows:
+  PowerShell output for the correct examples is as follows:

   ```output
   my string ' ' wrapped in double quotes